What can galaxy shapes tell us about physics beyond the standard model?: Introduction

 4pt

 \paragraph{Shear \& Flexion} To make use of the tranche of cosmological information contained within galaxy shapes, we require some way of distilling this information.
 Conventionally, this is performed by considering the ``shear'' of galaxies, $\gamma_{ij}$, which measures their ellipticity \citep[e.g.,][]{2015RPPh...78h6901K,2001PhR...340..291B}.
 Since this is a rank-two tensor, it is sensitive to rank-two components of the metric, including $\partial_i\partial_j h_{00}$, $\partial_i h_{0j}$, $h_{ij}$, \textit{i.e.}\ scalars, vectors, and tensors.
 In general, the shear is computed for each galaxy of interest, which are combined to make full-sky maps, usually expressed in terms of electric- and magnetic-components, $\gamma^E$ and $\gamma^B$.
-By measuring the two-point correlation functions, particularly $\av{\gamma^{E}\gamma^{E*}}$, we can probe the power spectrum of matter, and thus constrain parameters such as the matter density and clustering amplitude.
+By measuring the two-point correlation functions, particularly $\av{\gamma^{E}\gamma^{E*}}$, we can probe the power spectrum of matter, and thus constrain parameters such as the matter density and clustering amplitude, \resub{as well as more esoteric physics such as primordial non-Gaussianity from higher-spin particles \citep{Kogai:2020vzz}}.
 For vectors and tensors, there is information also in the $B$-mode spectra, such as $\av{\gamma^{B}\gamma^{B*}}$, with parity-violating physics appearing in the cross-spectra $\av{\gamma^{E}\gamma^{B*}}$.
-Further information may also arise in higher-order correlators and cross-spectra, which probe bispectra and beyond (cf.\,\citep{2023arXiv230112890E} for scalar physics, and \citep{2022PhRvD.106h3501P,2023arXiv230202925K,2012JCAP...10..018F} for other applications including (anisotropic) primordial non-Gaussianity).
+Further information may also arise in higher-order correlators and cross-spectra, which probe bispectra and beyond (cf.\,\citep{2023arXiv230112890E} for scalar physics, and \citep{2022PhRvD.106h3501P,2023arXiv230202925K,2012JCAP...10..018F,Kogai:2020vzz} for other applications including (anisotropic) primordial non-Gaussianity and higher-spin inflationary phenomena).